 I was wide awake at the cold Nizamuddin railway station in Delhi, planning my next stop.
 I was chilled to the bone and they told me winter had only just begun.
-Minutes later, I dropped my bags at the Kunzum Travel Café and said hi to a couple of backpackers like me.
+Minutes later, I stopped by at a café and said hi to another backpacker like me.
 Delhi is friendly.
 Not the monster of a place the newspapers tell me it is.
 I washed down the waffles with a mug of mochaccino and set off for Lodhi Gardens.

 I noticed as I walked along the way… Delhi is so different from Mumbai.
 Two cities, both cosmopolitan and capitals in their own rights, yet poles apart in their culture and organization.
 Delhi isn’t chaotic.
 Empty, wide roads replace the crowded by lanes of Tinseltown.
 I had many more places to see in the capital city of India, but my heart knew I enjoyed the roads more than the tourist spots.